rr-retroroot/emulationstation-de/USERGUIDE.md

 For the **Full name** column, text inside square brackets [] are comments and not part of the actual system name.

 The **Default emulator** column lists the primary emulator as configured in es_systems.xml.
 If this differs between Unix, macOS and Windows then it's specified in square brackets, such as [UW] for Unix and Windows and [M] for macOS.
 If one or more of the platforms are not specified it means that the system is not available on those platforms.
 For example Lutris which only exists on Unix is marked with only a [U].
 There is a special [W*] indication for Windows which means that you need to manually add the emulator directory to the operating system's Path environment variable.
 This is required as some emulators don't ship with proper installers but instead only as a zip file that can be extracted anywhere on the filesystem.
+However, if using the portable/ZIP release of ES-DE, then this is not applicable as all emulators placed inside the `Emulators` directory will be automatically found.
 Unless explicitly marked as **(Standalone)**, each emulator is a RetroArch core.
 A number of systems are marked as _Placeholder_ which means that although there is a configuration entry present, the actual emulator is not preconfigured.
 If you want to use such a system, you need to add a custom configuration yourself.
 The long term goal is to have these placeholders replaced with proper emulator configuration so all systems can be used without requiring manual setup.

 The **Alternative emulators** column lists additional emulators configured in es_systems.xml that can be selected per system and per game, as explained earlier in this guide.
 This does not necessarily include everything in existence, as for some platforms there are a lot of emulators to choose from.
 In those cases the included emulators is a curated selection.
 In the same manner as the _Default emulator_ column, differences between Unix, macOS and Windows are marked using square brackets.
 Unless explicitly marked as **(Standalone)**, each emulator is a RetroArch core.